jgmatu/trabajo_software_libre/README.md

 Dentro de las contribuciones es conseguir una serie de méritos dentro de los proyectos y llegar a ser un desarrollador del _core-team_ o miembro emérito.
 Esto se puede conseguir dedicando tiempo al proyecto subiendo parches y nuevas funcionalidades al software de netfilter.

+  * Submit enough great patches over a long time.
+  * Read the three HOWTOs, and submit extensions or corrections.
+  * Keep your Emails short and to the point.
+Don't flame; inform.
+  * Look at what's happening in GIT, the netfilter-devel and the netdev list (at vger.kernel.org).
+  * Implement what's on the projects TODO list.
+  * Show an ongoing interest in supporting netfilter/iptables, not only in one specific area of interest, but as a whole.

 ![alt text](img/contributions.png)